- Lake Tahoe is the clearest lake in the United States and also North America’s largest alpine lake in the Sierra Nevada mountains.

 This lake has no inlets and is produced through springs and runoff from rainfall.
 The Deer River flows from the lake.

 There are minerals in the soil and rocks that make up the lake which makes the water turquoise.
-You can see about 13 feet deep down in this lake.
+You can see about 13 feet deep down in this lake which is 331 feet deep.

 Fishing is popular here, with fishermen looking for smallmouth bass and walleyes.
 There are baitfish in the water such as yellow perch.